Here’s my recent Aragon road trip itinerary – one of the best regions in Spain for uncovering hidden gems and lesser-known landmarks.

 At the end of the first day of our Aragon road trip, we arrived at our accommodation: a traditional Spanish house in the tiny village of Santa Eulalia de Gallego.
 You can check out the details of the interiors on our IG Highlight Aragon.

 I have mixed feelings about staying in traditional Spanish homes.
-On one hand, it made the whole experience of traveling to Aragon feel more authentic, but on the other hand, these were the most uncomfortable beds I’ve ever slept in.
-The small size of the double bed (around 150cm) is typical for traditional homes in Spain, as older generations of Spaniards were generally not as tall.
-However, the mattress made me feel like I was sleeping directly on the floor.
+On one hand, it made our trip to Aragon feel much more authentic, giving us a true sense of local life.
+On the other hand, the beds were some of the most uncomfortable I’ve ever slept in.
+The double bed, around 150 cm wide, is typical of traditional Spanish homes, as older generations tended to be shorter.
+Still, the mattress felt so firm that it was almost like sleeping directly on the floor.

 traditional spanish flat aragon